sindresorhus/quick-lru/readme.md

 Set an item.
 Returns the instance.

 Individual expiration of an item can be specified with the `maxAge` option.
-If not specified, the global `maxAge` value will be used in case it is specified on the constructor, otherwise the item will never expire.
+If not specified, the global `maxAge` value will be used in case it is specified in the constructor; otherwise, the item will never expire.

 #### .get(key)